bazelbuild/bazel/site/docs/bazel-overview.md

 # Bazel Overview

-Bazel is a build tool which coordinates builds and run tests.
-It works with source files written in any language, with native support for Java, C, C++ and Python.
+Bazel is a build tool which coordinates builds and runs tests.
+The extension language allows it to work with source files written in any language, with native support for Java, C, C++ and Python.
 Bazel produces builds and runs tests for multiple platforms.

 ## BUILD files use a simple declarative language

 Bazel’s BUILD files describe how Bazel should build your project.
-They have a declarative structure and use a build language similar to Python.
+They have a declarative structure and use a language similar to Python.
 BUILD files allow you to work at a high level of the system by listing rules and their attributes.
 The complexity of the build process is handled by these pre-existing rules.
 You can modify rules to tweak the build process, or write new rules to